AntonFagerberg/rackla/README.md

  * `:json` - If set to true, the encapsulated elements will be converted into a JSON encoded string before they are sent to the client.
 This will also set the header "Content-Type" to the appropriate "application/json; charset=utf-8".

+### incoming_request
+Convert an incoming request (from `Plug`) to a `Rackla.Request`.
+If `options` is specified, it will be added to the `Rackla.Request`.
+For valid options, see documentation for `Rackla.Request`.

+Returns either `{:ok, Rackla.Request}` or `{:error, reason}` as per `:gen_tcp.recv/2`.

+The `Plug.Conn` will be taken implicitly by looking for a variable named `conn`.
+If you want to specify which `Plug.Conn` to use, you can use `Rackla.incoming_request_conn`.

+Using this macro is the same as writing:
+ `conn = incoming_request_conn(conn, options)`

+From `Plug.Conn` documentation:
+Because the request body can be of any size, reading the body will only work once, as Plug will not cache the result of these operations.
+If you need to access the body multiple times, it is your responsibility to store it.
+Finally keep in mind some plugs like Plug.Parsers may read the body, so the body may be unavailable after being accessed by such plugs.

 ## License
 Rackla source code is released under Apache 2 License.
 Check LICENSE file for more information.